People spent their whole lives building up what Cyclone Idai took in two days.Pity EstajoCommunity volunteer

 “Many organisations provide emergency relief and then leave.
 This isn’t a bad thing - but what happens when their supplies finish?
 If you share knowledge, the community will be safe forever.
 If you share knowledge, that knowledge will pass from generation to generation.”

-Three years on, the people of Mozambique continue to face challenges as a result of the cyclone.
+The people of Mozambique continue to face challenges as a result of the cyclone.
 Destruction to houses, damage to roads, and the loss of crops have all had a knock-on effect on many areas of their lives.
 While there have been short-term interventions to deal with urgent issues, it’s clear that long-term solutions are needed to rebuild the community to what it once was.

 The delivery of disaster training